The Hawaiian Islands

 region to the north of Kona offers spectacular beaches, brilliant weather, and many

-luxury accomodations.
+luxury accommodations.

 The Puna region in the south east is a good base to explore the area (including